eea/eionet.acl/README.md

 | db.pwd                       | db.pwd |

 To upgrade to version 3.0, copy the uit.properties file to acl.properties.
 Delete all properties in uit.properties with a name from the above table.
 Delete all properties in acl.properties that are not in the table.

+### New in version 3.1

+Dependency changed to version 3.0-SNAPSHOT of Eionet directory module.

 Installation
 ------------